Standard Model Theory for the FCC-ee Tera-Z stage: Four-loop form factor in super Yang--Mills theory

-For gauge group $SU(N_c)$ the values of the Casimir invariants are $N_A = N_c^2 -1$, $C_A = N_c$ and $d_{44} = N_c^2/24 \, (N_c^2+36)$.
-Hence, four loops is the first loop-order for which the form factor acquires a color sub-leading, non-planar, correction in 't Hoofts large $N_c$ limit \cite{tHooft:1973alw}.
-Since $\mathcal{N}=4$ SYM has no ultraviolet divergences famously, the form of the form factor is determined by powerful infrared exponentiation theorems \cite{Bern:2005iz,Mueller:1979ih,Collins:1980ih,Sen:1981sd,Magnea:1990zb}, which relate it to two universal functions, the cusp ($\gamma_{\textrm{cusp}}^{(l)}$) and collinear (${\cal G}_{\textrm{coll}}^{({l})}$) anomalous dimension at $l$ loops through
+For gauge group $\mathrm{SU}(N_c)$, the values of the Casimir invariants are $N_A = N_c^2 -1$, $C_A = N_c$, and $d_{44} = N_c^2/24 \, (N_c^2+36)$.
+Hence, four loops is the first loop order for which the form factor acquires a colour subleading, non-planar, correction in 't Hooft's large $N_c$ limit \cite{tHooft:1973alw}.
+Since $\mathcal{N}=4$ SYM famously has no ultraviolet divergences, the form of the form factor is determined by powerful infrared exponentiation theorems \cite{Bern:2005iz,Mueller:1979ih,Collins:1980ih,Sen:1981sd,Magnea:1990zb}, which relate it to two universal functions, the cusp ($\gamma_{\textrm{cusp}}^{(l)}$) and collinear (${\cal G}_{\textrm{coll}}^{({l})}$) anomalous dimension at $l$ loops, through

-These two functions are common to many situations which involve soft and/or collinear divergences and are fixed by the theory under study.
-Their universal nature leads to a plethora of possible calculational approaches and potential applications, see e.g. \cite{Korchemsky:1988si}, \cite{Kotikov:2000pm} and \cite{Gubser:2002tv}.
-In maximal super Yang-Mills theory the leading term in the large $N_c$ limit, referred to as the planar contribution, of the cusp anomalous dimension (CAD) is known to be captured by a universal equation at any value of the coupling~\cite{Beisert:2010jr}.
-Direct computations of the four-loop planar cusp anomalous dimension can be found in ~\cite{Bern:2006ew, Cachazo:2006az, Henn:2013wfa}.
-The first numerical result for the first non-planar correction to the cusp anomalous dimension at four loops in any theory appeared in \cite{Boels:2017skl}, see also \cite{Grozin:2017css, Moch:2017uml, Moch:2018wjh, Bruser:2018aud, Vogt:2018miu}.
-Previous work on the Sudakov form factor integrals includes \cite{vanNeerven:1985ja} at two loops and ~\cite{Baikov:2009bg,Lee:2010cga,Gehrmann:2010ue,Gehrmann:2010tu,vonManteuffel:2015gxa} at three loops, see also ~\cite{Henn:2016men,Lee:2016ixa,Ahmed:2017gyt,vonManteuffel:2016xki, Davies:2016jie, Lee:2017mip, Dixon:2017nat, Grozin:2018vdn} for progress on four-loop integrals.
+These two functions are common to many situations that involve soft or collinear divergences and are fixed by the theory under study.
+Their universal nature leads to a plethora of possible calculational approaches and potential applications, see, \eg\ Refs. \cite{Korchemsky:1988si, Kotikov:2000pm, Gubser:2002tv}.
+In maximal super Yang--Mills theory, the leading term in the large $N_c$ limit, referred to as the planar contribution, of the cusp anomalous dimension is known to be captured by a universal equation at any value of the coupling~\cite{Beisert:2010jr}.
+Direct computations of the four-loop planar cusp anomalous dimension can be found in Refs. ~\cite{Bern:2006ew, Cachazo:2006az, Henn:2013wfa}.
+The first numerical result for the first non-planar correction to the cusp anomalous dimension at four loops in any theory appeared in Ref. \cite{Boels:2017skl}, see also Refs. \cite{Grozin:2017css, Moch:2017uml, Moch:2018wjh, Bruser:2018aud, Vogt:2018miu}.
+Previous work on the Sudakov form factor integrals includes calculations at two loops \cite{vanNeerven:1985ja} and at three loops \cite{Baikov:2009bg,Lee:2010cga,Gehrmann:2010ue,Gehrmann:2010tu,vonManteuffel:2015gxa}, see also Refs. ~\cite{Henn:2016men,Lee:2016ixa,Ahmed:2017gyt,vonManteuffel:2016xki, Davies:2016jie, Lee:2017mip, Dixon:2017nat, Grozin:2018vdn} for progress on four-loop integrals.